Are your Candles "Pure" Beeswax?

 We use only 100% Pure Beeswax in our candles

 Because our candles are made with 100% pure beeswax, over time they will bloom.
-Bloom is a whitish, snowflake looking film the develops over the pure beeswax.
+Bloom is a whitish, snowflake looking film that develops over the pure beeswax.
 This is a sign of purity and is cherished by beeswax candle connoisseurs.

 Beeswax candles that have been blended with other waxes are unable to develop bloom.